top of page

 Privas de Fressenel.

-Looking at the shape of the shield, this stamp may have belonged to Marie Girard du Demaine, born de Rémusat.
+Looking at the shape of the shield, this seal stamp may have belonged to Marie Girard du Demaine, born de Rémusat.
 She was the wife of Count Jean Joseph Roger Girard du Demaine, who was the mayor of Avignon.
 Some research shows that the Girard du Demaine family used several variations of the coat of arms.
 Originally it was "Azure, a cross argent".
 But later versions include "Quarterly: 1st and 4th, Gules, a lion Or; 2nd and 3rd, Azure, five billets Argent.
 Overall, Or, a cross Azure", while in other versions the cross is Argent on Azure (version pictured).
 So, it is probable that different branches adopted different variations to differentiate themselves.
 The coat of arms engraved on this stamp presents one more variation.
 Indeed, the lions are apparently on an Argent background.
 Having noticed these variations, it is nevertheless very probable that the stamp belonged to a member of the Girard du Demaine family.
 Also, while Roger was a Count, some sources mention the crown of Marquis on the coat of arms.

 Blason Girard du Demaine, version de gueules.